ChadwigOtieno/COVID-DATA-ANALYSIS-WITH-SQL/README.md

 ## Overview

 Welcome to the `COVID-DATA-ANALYSIS-WITH-SQL` repository!
-This repository contains `script1.sql`, an SQL script designed for comprehensive data exploration and analysis on COVID-19 data.
+This repository contains `Covid Infections Analysis.sql`, an SQL script designed for comprehensive data exploration and analysis on COVID-19 data.
 The script covers various aspects such as total deaths vs total cases, total cases vs population, countries with the highest infection rates, highest death count per population, continent-wise analysis, and more.

 ## Data Source